MOSAIC-UA/802.11ah-ns3/README.md

 If you use our work, please use the following citation to refer to it:

-> Le Tian, Jeroen Famaey, Steven Latré.
-Evaluation of the IEEE 802.11ah Restricted Access Window Mechanism for dense IoT networks.
-Seventeeth International Symposium on a World of Wireless, Mobile and Multimedia Networks (WoWMoM), Ciombra, Portugal, 2016.
+> Le Tian, Sébastien Deronne, Steven Latré, Jeroen Famaey.
+Implementation and validation of an IEEE 802.11ah module for NS-3.
+Workshop on ns-3 (WNS3), Seattle, USA, 2016.

 # Installation and usage instructions